ParkinsonLab/PopNet/README.md

 S2_piVal(float) #between 1 and 20.
 Default is 1.5.
 autogrouop=(True/False) #the autogroup feature will ignore your S2_iVal/piVal and determine it based on Silhouette coefficient.

-###Output
+### Output

 Output files are generated at the location specified in the config file, and are always named the same way.

 The key file for network visualization is located at:
-	/path/to/results/cytoscape/cytoscapeGenome.xgmml
+	/path/to/results/name.xgmml

+where name is the name of your input file.

 Other potentially helpful output include:
-	Heatmaps.pdf               Metrics to help you decide on the Inflation (I) and Pre-inflation (pI) parameters for secondary clustering
+	Heatmaps.pdf               Metrics to help you decide on the Inflation (I) and Pre-inflation (pI) parameters for secondary clustering.
+Only created if autogroup = True in config.

 	log.txt                    A log file that includes all the run parameters

-	Genome_nexus.nex           A neighbor-net of the population

-	groups.txt.mci             The raw matrix used in secondary clustering.
-You can quickly try out the effects of different I and pI values.
+	overall_similarity.tsv     The raw matrix used in secondary clustering.
+Derived from the co-clustring frequency of samples.

-	persistentResult.txt       The clustering results of each individual chromosome segment during primary clustering
+	pclusters.txt              The clustering results of each individual chromosome segment during primary clustering

 	results.txt                A tab-delimited file containing all the SNPs used

-	/cytoscape/tabNetwork.tsv  A tab-delimited file containing all chromosome paintings in the network.
-Useful for focusing on specific locations on the genome.
+	chromosome_painting.tsv    A tab-delimited file containing all chromosome paintings in the network.

 The remaining files are either intermediate files or for debug purposes.

-###Visualization
+### Visualization

 	Start Cytoscape
 	Install the enhancedGraphics plugin if not installed